-Applicants will usually be expected to have taken at least two years of undergraduate study at their home institution, prior to arrival in Cambridge, and must be age 21+ at the start of their Visiting Studentship at Lucy Cavendish.
+Ideally applicants should take at least two years of undergraduate study at their home institution prior to arrival in Cambridge, and must be age 21+ at the start of their Visiting Student stay at Lucy Cavendish.

-Visiting Students wishing to follow postgraduate courses must first be accepted by a Department or Faculty at Cambridge and should apply through the Graduate Admissions Office, nominating Lucy Cavendish as their first preference College.
+Visiting Students who wish to follow postgraduate courses must apply through the Graduate Admissions Office, nominating Lucy Cavendish as their first preference College.

 How do I apply to be a Visiting Student?

 Prospective undergraduate Visiting Students should complete the specific Lucy Cavendish application form.
 The deadline for application is March 1 for entry the following October, and our Admissions Office (firstname.lastname@example.org) would be pleased to answer any questions not explained by our Visiting Student FAQs.

 Erasmus applicants should check whether their home university has an agreement with the University of Cambridge in the subject they wish to study and, if so, apply through their home university.